geomstats/challenge-iclr-2022/README.md

 ## Evaluation and ranking

 The [Condorcet method](https://en.wikipedia.org/wiki/Condorcet_method) will be used to rank the submissions and decide on the winners.
 The evaluation criteria will be:
-1. How "interesting" is the learning algorithm?
-E.g.:
-  - it is not "only" a learning algorithm run on the tangent space of a manifold
+1. How "interesting"/"important"/"useful" is the learning algorithm?
+Note that this is a subjective evaluation criterion, where the reviewers will evaluate what the implementation of this algorithm brings to the community (regardless of the quality of the code).
-3. How readable/clean is the implementation?
+2. How readable/clean is the implementation?
 How well does the submission respect Scikit-Learn/Geomstats/Pytorch's APIs?
 If applicable: does it run across backends?
-4. Is the submission well-written?
-Does the docstring help understand the method?
+3. Is the submission well-written?
+Does the docstrings help understand the methods?
-5. How informative are the tests on synthetic datasets, the benchmarks, and the real-world application?
+4. How informative are the tests on synthetic datasets, the benchmarks, and the real-world application?

 Note that these criteria do not reward new learning algorithms, nor learning algorithms that outperform the state-of-the-art --- but rather clean code and exhaustive tests that will foster reproducible research in our field.